ThomasFinnern/RSG2_support/controlPanel/ControlPanel.md

 (5) **Maintenance**

-For maintenance exist a "Repair Zone" where content can be checked for consistency, a "Danger zone" to remove the component and a Raw database zone" to see more content of gallery and images list.
+In maintenance exist a "Repair Zone" where content can be checked for consistency, a "Danger zone" to remove the component and a Raw database zone" to see more content of gallery and images list.

 (6) **External licenses**